DeveloppeurPascal/TurboPascal-ProgramsAndTools-Pack/README.md

 * distribute the modifications made to the files supplied in this project under the AGPL license (leaving the original copyright notices (author, link to this repository, license) which must be supplemented by your own)
 * to distribute the source code of your creations under the AGPL license.

-If this license doesn't suit your needs, you can purchase the right to use this project under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) or a dedicated commercial license ([contact the author](https://developpeur-pascal.fr/nous-contacter.php) to explain your needs).
+If this license doesn't suit your needs (especially for a commercial project) I also offer [standard developer licenses](https://store.developpeur-pascal.fr/en/) and you can always [contact me to discuss](https://developpeur-pascal.fr/nous-contacter.php).

 These source codes are provided as is, without warranty of any kind.